cv007/NUCLEO32_G031K8_chrono/README.md

 ### Lptim1ClockLSI class-

 The 'overflow' interrupt rate is 2 seconds (LPTIM counter is 16bits, uses 32kHz clock source), and the compare interrupt rate is ~1ms.
 As a chrono clock its resolution is ~30us and does not depend on the interrupt rate (the time is using the combined values of the overflow count and the lptim counter).
-This timer can/should use the compare irq to wake for the next soonest task, although it now simply uses the compare irq to wake the mcu which is similar to systick.
+This timer can/should use the compare irq to wake for the next soonest task, although it now simply uses the compare irq to wake the mcu at an interval of ~1ms which is similar to systick.